YuLin12345/Sneaker-Notify/README.md

  - For Mac: Open terminal on the folder type python main.py

 Optional: Added a crawler_db.php to see the data online.
- - To install, put crawler_db.php on your web server with the crawler's database running on and edit the connection info.
+ - To install, put crawler_db.php on your web server with the crawler's database running and edit the connection info.